 Watch Amanda share her dashboard with colleagues inside and outside her company.
 Then follow the step-by-step instructions below the video to try it out yourself.

-In the top box, enter the full email addresses for individuals, Office 365 groups, distribution groups, or security groups.
+In the top box, enter the full email addresses for individuals, distribution groups, or security groups.
+You can't share with dynamic distribution lists.

-To let your colleagues reshare your dashboard with others, check Allow recipients to share your dashboard.
+To let your coworkers share your dashboard with others, check Allow recipients to share your dashboard.